Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 > * It is essential that USB cable you connect to your Pi is a **DATA** cable.
 > * Some cables are strictly for charging and will not transfer data.

-• Open the terminal from your computer and enter
+• Open the terminal from your computer and enter:
 ```
 ping pi@local
 ```
+• The terminal will attempt to verify the status of your Pi and return its IP address.
+• Write down the IP address, you will use this to SSH into your Pi.

 ### Update Pi
-• After flashing, it is always recommended to update and upgrade  the OS
+• After flashing, it is always recommended to update and upgrade  the OS.
 ```
 sudo apt update && sudo apt -y full-upgrade
 ```